jonathan-odonnell/milestone-project-3/README.md

 The project was deployed to Heroku using the following steps:

+1. Type the command ```pip3 freeze > requirements.txt``` in the terminal and press enter to create the requirements.txt file.
+2. Type the command ``echo web: python run.py > Procfile`` in the terminal and press enter to create the procfile.
-1. Log in to Heroku and click on the "New" button.
+3. Log in to Heroku and click on the "New" button.
     ![Image showing the new button](static/images/deployment/deployment1.png)
-2. Click on the "Create new app" button in the dropdown list.
+4. Click on the "Create new app" button in the dropdown list.
     ![Image showing the create new app button in the dropdown list](static/images/deployment/deployment2.png)
-3. Enter a name for the app and check that it is available.
+5. Enter a name for the app and check that it is available.
     ![Image showing the create app form](static/images/deployment/deployment3.png)
-4. Click the "Create app" button.
+6. Click the "Create app" button.
     ![Image showing the create app button](static/images/deployment/deployment4.png)
-5. Scroll down to the connect to GitHub section, enter the project's GitHub repository name in the repo-name field and click the "Search" button.
+7. Scroll down to the connect to GitHub section, enter the project's GitHub repository name in the repo-name field and click the "Search" button.
     ![Image showing the connect to GitHub section](static/images/deployment/deployment5.png)
-6. Click the "Connect" button next to the GitHub repository.
+8. Click the "Connect" button next to the GitHub repository.
     ![Image showing the connect button](static/images/deployment/deployment6.png)
-7. Scroll down to the automatic deploys section and click the "Enable Automatic Deploys" button.
+9. Scroll down to the automatic deploys section and click the "Enable Automatic Deploys" button.
     ![Image showing the enable automatic deploys section](static/images/deployment/deployment7.png)
-8. Scroll back up to the top of the page and click the "Settings" tab.
+10. Scroll back up to the top of the page and click the "Settings" tab.
     ![Image showing the settings tab](static/images/deployment/deployment8.png)
-9. Scroll down to the convig vars section and click the "Reveal Config Vars" button.
+11. Scroll down to the convig vars section and click the "Reveal Config Vars" button.
     ![Image showing the reveal config vars button](static/images/deployment/deployment9.png)
-10. Enter the key and value for each config var and click the "add" button.
+12. Enter the key and value for each config var and click the "add" button.
     ![Image showing the config vars input form](static/images/deployment/deployment10.png)

 More information about deploying a website to Heroku is available [here](https://devcenter.heroku.com/categories/deployment).